Table Of Contents

 L’Estupendu

-Not everything good is in Barcelona, fortunately, and many times (more and more, a local will tell you), it is worth going out of the city to discover the wonders hidden in its margins.
-L’Estupendu is a perfect example of this, a beach bar in Badalona authentic, overlooking the beach and at the antipodes of the expensive and bad beach bar that abounds in our places.
+Not everything good is in Barcelona, fortunately, and many times (more and more, a Barcelonian will tell you), it is worth going out of the city to discover the wonders hidden in its margins.
+L’Estupendu is a perfect example of this, a beach bar in Badalona authentic, overlooking the beach and at the antipodes of the expensive and bad beach bar that abounds so much in our parts.

-At Estupendu they make great rice dishes, such as a black one with razor clams and crab and a suquet, also great, recovering a seafood recipe that is sadly difficult to find in the usual seafood restaurants.
-For the rest, cheerful and tasty tapas, blue and white wooden decoration and, in general, everything you ask from a real beach bar.
+In the Estupendu they make great rice dishes, like a black one with razor clams and crab and a suquet also great, recovering a seafood recipe sadly difficult to see in the usual seafood restaurants.
+For the rest, cheerful and tasty tapas, blue and white wooden decoration and, in general, everything you ask for in a real chiringuito.

-We already told you about Casa Amàlia because they do something that more restaurants in the city should do: they point out on each dish of their menu where the product they bought comes from.
-This restaurant is right next door to the Concepció market, and they buy their products there.
+We already told you about Casa Amàlia because they do something that more restaurants in the city should do: point out in each dish of their menu where the product they bought comes from.
+This restaurant is right next door to the Concepció market, and they buy their produce right there.

 Here, in addition, they make good Catalan cuisine, and although they only have a couple of rice dishes, they nail them, with mountain flavors that they achieve by making paella of Iberian prey or another of rabbit at low temperature.
-A luxury site.
+A luxury of a place.

 📍Ptge. del Mercat, 14, L’Eixample, 08009 Barcelona